OpenNebula/addon-drbdmanage/README.md

 #### Overview of node Roles

-The Front-End node issues commands to the Storage and Host nodes via DRBDmanage
+The Front-End node issues commands to the Storage and Host nodes via DRBD Manage

 Storage nodes hold disk images of VM locally.

-Host nodes are responsible for running instantiated VMs and typically have the storage for the images they need attached across the network via DRBDmanage diskless mode.
+Host nodes are responsible for running instantiated VMs and typically have the storage for the images they need attached across the network via DRBD Manage diskless mode.

-All nodes must have DRBD9 and DRBDmanage installed.
+All nodes must have DRBD9 and DRBD Manage installed.
 This process is detailed in the [User's Guide for DRBD9](http://drbd.linbit.com/users-guide-9.0/ch-admin-drbdmanage.html)

 It is possible to have Front-End and Host nodes act as storage nodes in addition to their primary role as long as they the meet all the requirements for both roles.

-If you do not intend for the Front-End or Host nodes to be used as storage nodes in addition to their primary role, they should be added to the DRBDmanage cluster as [pure controller nodes](http://drbd.linbit.com/users-guide-9.0/s-dm-add-node.html#_adding_a_pure_controller_node).
+If you do not intend for the Front-End or Host nodes to be used as storage nodes in addition to their primary role, they should be added to the DRBD Manage cluster as [pure controller nodes](http://drbd.linbit.com/users-guide-9.0/s-dm-add-node.html#_adding_a_pure_controller_node).

 #### Front-End Configuration